§22A-1-35. Mine rescue teams.

 (4) Mine map training and ventilation procedures.

 (j) When engaged in rescue work required by an explosion, fire or other emergency at a mine, all members of mine rescue teams assigned to rescue operations shall, during the period of their rescue work, be employees of the operator of the mine where the emergency exists, and shall be compensated by the operator at the rate established in the area for such work.
 In no case shall this rate be less than the prevailing wage rate in the industry for the most skilled class of inside mine labor.
-During the period of their emergency employment, members of mine rescue teams shall be protected by the workers' compensation subscription of such emergency employer.
+During the period of their emergency employment, members of mine rescue teams shall be protected by the workers' compensation subscription of the mine operator.

 (k) During the recovery work and prior to entering any mine at the start of each shift, all rescue or recovery teams shall be properly informed of existing conditions and work to be performed by the designated company official in charge.